hspec/sensei/README.md

 __THIS IS EXPERIMENTAL ROCKET SCIENCE!
 USE AT YOUR OWN RISK!__

-# autospec
+# sensei

-In it's simplest form, you run `autospec` with the `Main` module of your test suite as an argument:
+In it's simplest form, you run `sensei` with the `Main` module of your test suite as an argument:

-    autospec test/Spec.hs
+    sensei test/Spec.hs

-Note that `autospec` picks up options from `.ghci`-files.
+Note that `sensei` picks up options from `.ghci`-files.
 You can provide additional GHC options on the command line:

-    autospec -isrc -itest test/Spec.hs
+    sensei -isrc -itest test/Spec.hs

 Command-line arguments that look like Hspec options are passed to Hspec.
 To avoid ambiguity, GHC options have to be given before any Hspec options:

-    autospec -isrc -itest test/Spec.hs --no-color --match foo
+    sensei -isrc -itest test/Spec.hs --no-color --match foo

 All command-line arguments after the last `--` are passed to Hspec, regardless how they look:

-    autospec -isrc -itest test/Spec.hs -- --no-color --match foo
+    sensei -isrc -itest test/Spec.hs -- --no-color --match foo

-## Using `autospec` with Cabal sandboxes
+## Using `sensei` with Cabal sandboxes

-    cabal exec autospec test/Spec.hs
+    cabal exec sensei test/Spec.hs

 ## Accessing result on the command-line

-You can access the results of the last test run with `autospec-client`:
+You can access the results of the last test run with `sensei-client`:

-    autospec-client
+    sensei-client

 Alternatively, if you have `curl` version `7.40.0` or newer, you can use `curl`
 instead:

-    curl --unix-socket .autospec.sock http://localhost/
+    curl --unix-socket .sensei.sock http://localhost/

 ### Vim integration